 Most people who achieve 7-figure net worth will tell you that in the acquisition of their wealth, they’ve become acutely aware of how quickly it can disappear.
 This can lead to the sense that the original goal, “financial freedom,” or “financial stability,” may be impossible.

 The more they work and acquire, and the older they get, the more they become aware of thousands of years of human history where the rich became poor, assets crumble overnight, and entire national economies fluctuate–even created or destroyed in just days or months.
 (We all watched the stock market tumble in 2007.)

 Many of the most wealthy among us report having more anxiety around money when they’re worth $5 million than they did when they were young and working near the poverty line.

 This may be due to becoming clear about how illusory and transitory money is.

-“No, money is a cold, hard fact of life, I need that stuff, to have food three times a day, and a place to live.”
+Now that I’ve gotten entirely philosophical about the green stuff, you may be thinking, “No, Robyn.
+Money isn’t energy.
+Money is a cold, hard fact of life that I need in order to have food and a place to live.”

 Fair enough.
 But there are billions of dollars, mostly in the form of little digital data bits flowing across wires buried in the ground, that we can create more of.
 There is no actual scarcity.

 Plenty of people work very hard, harder than wealthy people do, and never earn any significant amount of money.
-Many people expend a tremendous amount of effort on a variety of things, while avoiding putting their labor into activities that will actually lead to material success–due to their fear or aversion around money.
+Many people expend a tremendous amount of effort on a variety of things, while avoiding putting their labor into activities that will actually lead to material success due to their fear or aversion around money.